doganparlak/doganparlak.github.io/_pages/projects.md

 Below, you can find the projects I completed during my B.Sc., M.Sc. degrees, and work experience.

+## Roleplay Chatbot

+### Abdi Business Technologies
+The project aims to assist medical representatives in training on specific medicines, aiming to enhance sales performance.
+I took part in the creation of medical professional personas (doctors, pharmacists).

+## AI Candidate Analysis

+### Abdi Business Technologies
+The project aims to provide an end-to-end AI-supported hiring process.
+I led the development of this project, which includes CV analysis based on seniority-specific job descriptions, candidate filtering, personalized interview questions with follow-ups, and a bot that joins interviews to assess and evaluate candidates.

 ## Unknown Data Classification through Ensemble Learning

 ### Case Study